andrewlorien/Coding-Challenge/DevOps-Coding-Challenge.md

         - take the last known version of the site,
         - increment the version of the site by `0.1.x` (e.g. move from `0.1.5` to `0.2.0`)
         - compile the site
-        - commit, tag and pus to github
+        - commit, tag and push to github

 ### Operation